Why Strong Validation Processes for SSL are Essential for the Preservation of Trust in the Internet Economy

 The widespread use of SSL has invariably encouraged online commerce and helped it rise to its current levels.
 As a result our Internet economy has come to depend on SSL as a security and trust infrastructure, but what does the little yellow padlock really mean to the user?
 More than some SSL Providers would have you believe

-Since the SSL protocol was released by Netscape as a security technology in 1996, consumers have been educated to look for the SSL padlock before passing any critical details over the Internet.
-Technically, the SSL protocol provides an encrypted link between two parties; however in the eyes of the consumer, seeing the SSL padlock in their browser means much more:
+Since the SSL protocol was released by Netscape to secure internet communication in 1994, consumers have been educated to look for the SSL padlock before passing any critical details over the Internet.
+Technically, the SSL protocol provides an encrypted link between two parties, however in the eyes of the consumer, seeing the SSL padlock in their browser means much more:

 - That they have a secure (encrypted) link with the website